Azure/apim-lab/apim-lab/3-adding-apis/adding-apis-3-3-calling-api.md

 - On the sidemenu, click on `APIs`, then select the `All APIs` option.
 - Inside the `Inbound processing` area you will see the `cors` policy, which we added in part 2 by pressing the `Enable Cors` button.
-- Click on the pencil icon next to that policy to edit it.
+- Click on the **pencil icon** next to that policy to edit it.

   ![APIM Policy CORS All APIs](../../assets/images/apim-policy-cors-all-apis-1.png)

 - Here we will see this form where we can add the domain name of our frontend `https://colors-web.azurewebsites.net` or the `*` for all domains.
-Press *Add allowed origin*, enter the URL, then press *Save*.
+Press **Add allowed origin**, enter the URL, then press **Save**.

   ![APIM Policy CORS All APIs](../../assets/images/apim-policy-cors-all-apis-2.png)

-- After enabling CORS in APIM lets go back to our frontend <https://colors-web.azurewebsites.net> and follow these steps:
+- After enabling CORS in APIM let's go back to our frontend <https://colors-web.azurewebsites.net> and follow these steps:

 - Click on the hamburger menu next to *Colors* in the top left corner.
-- Click on *Config*.
+- Click on **Config**.
-- Replace the *API URL* according to this format: <https://YOURAPIM.azure-api.net/colors/random> (e.g. https://apim-lab-pk.azure-api.net/colors/random).
+- Replace the **API URL** according to this format: <https://<your-apim>.azure-api.net/colors/random> (e.g. https://apim-lab-pk.azure-api.net/colors/random).
-- After setting the API URL correctly, press the hamburger menu again and go to *Home*.
+- After setting the API URL correctly, press the hamburger menu again and go to **Home**.
-- Press *Start* to see how the frontend is calling the api.
-You should see a *401* response, indicating an auth error.
+- Press **Start** to see how the frontend is calling the api.
+You should see a **401** response, indicating an auth error.
 This happens as our API requires a subscription, but we have not yet entered a subscription key.

   ![Colors Website APIM 401](../../assets/images/color-website-apim-401.png)